-One of the next steps involving the NFV component relates to the integration with other SEMIoTICS components and network services for use cases.
+One of the next steps involving the NFV component relates to the integration with other SEMIoTICS components and network services for use cases, this is task 3.5 and work package 5.
 In this document, API definitions of the NVF component and the information/functionality they provide were described.
-Next, these API need to be consumed by other components of SEMIoTICS, such as the SEMIoTICS SDN Controller and Global Pattern Orchestrator, to relay network-related management and enable SPDI Patterns implementation, respectively.
+Next, these API need to be consumed by other components of SEMIoTICS, such as the SEMIoTICS SDN Controller and Pattern Orchestrator, to relay network-related management and enable SPDI Patterns implementation, respectively.